All I Really Want to Do: The Byrds' version

 Reaction to the single in the press was generally positive, with Billboard magazine commenting "another hot pop, folk-flavoured Bob Dylan tune is offered by the dynamic group."
-Cash Box said that "the rousing, rhythmic Bob Dylan-penned romancer is given a funky soulful sendoff" and that it should become a hit similar to "Mr. Tambourine Man."
+Cash Box said that "the rousing, rhythmic Bob Dylan-penned romancer is given a funky soulful sendoff" and that it should become a hit similar to "Mr. Tambourine Man".
+Record World felt it was a "fitting and proper sequel to 'Mr. Tambourine Man'."
 In the UK, Penny Valentine, writing in Disc, opined "I think this is a marvelous song, but, Byrds fan though I have always been, I prefer the Sonny & Cher [sic] recording."
 In the NME, Derek Johnson also praised the single, predicting it would be a UK number one, and commenting "The pattern is much the same as before, with those familiar high-register harmonies – clearly influenced by the West Coast surf sound...coupled with strident twangs throughout, rattling tambourines, and crashing cymbals."

-In addition to appearing on the Byrds' debut album, the song is included on several Byrds' compilation albums, including The Byrds' Greatest Hits; The Original Singles: 1965–1967, Volume 1; The Byrds; The Essential Byrds; The Byrds Play Dylan; and There Is a Season.
+In addition to appearing on the Byrds' debut album, the song is included on several Byrds compilation albums, including The Byrds' Greatest Hits; The Original Singles: 1965–1967, Volume 1; The Byrds; The Essential Byrds; The Byrds Play Dylan; and There Is a Season.